TL;DR

 They are ideal for tradespeople, freelancers, and contract workers who have no employer sick pay to fall back on and need their income protected from day one of being unable to work.

 This is a niche but vital tool for estate planning.
-When you give a large gift of cash or assets (a "Potentially Exempt Transfer"), you must survive for seven years for that gift to be completely free of Inheritance Tax (IHT).
+When you give a large gift of cash or assets (a "Potentially Exempt Transfer"), you should consider whether you may need to survive for seven years for that gift to be completely free of Inheritance Tax (IHT).
 If you die within that seven-year window, the gift becomes part of your estate and IHT may be due, leaving the recipient with an unexpected tax bill.

-A Gift Inter Vivos policy is a simple life insurance plan where the sum assured reduces over the seven years, mirroring the decreasing IHT liability.
-It's a cost-effective way to guarantee your gift is received in full, exactly as you intended.
+A Gift Inter Vivos policy is a simple life insurance plan where the sum more confident reduces over the seven years, mirroring the decreasing IHT liability.
+It's a cost-effective way to assurance your gift is received in full, exactly as you intended.

 These policies are not "either/or" choices.
-They are designed to be layered together to create a comprehensive shield that protects you from every angle of a health crisis.
+They are designed to be layered together to create a comprehensive shield that may help reduce exposure to every angle of a health crisis.

-Navigating this landscape to find the optimal blend of cover at the best price can be complex.
+Navigating this landscape to find the optimal blend of cover at the competitive price can be complex.
 The UK protection market is vast, with dozens of providers offering policies with subtle but crucial differences in their definitions and coverage.
-An expert broker, like us at WeCovr, can help you assess your individual circumstances, understand your specific risks, and compare policies from across the UK market to build a truly tailored protection portfolio.
+A specialist at WeCovr or one of our broker partners can help you assess your individual circumstances, understand your specific risks, and compare policies from across the UK market to build a truly tailored protection portfolio.

 The evidence is clear and the trend is undeniable.
 The slow-burn crisis of chronic illness represents one of the most significant and under-appreciated threats to the long-term prosperity of working Britons.
 Relying solely on a strained NHS and minimal state support is a gamble that fewer and fewer people can afford to take.